txalkan/docs.syron/components/ssi-box.md

-# Safety Deposit Box
+# Safety Deposit ₿ox

-Tyron's SU$D stablecoin management occurs within user-owned safety deposit boxes.
+Tyron's SU$D stablecoin management occurs within user-owned safety deposit boxes (SD₿s).
 These smart accounts securely hold the collateral and serve as the hub for stablecoin minting, burning, and liquidation transactions.

-These safety deposit boxes autonomously track user balances in a permissionless manner and are Bitcoin-native, each possessing its own layer-1 address.
+SD₿s autonomously track user balances in a permissionless and trustless manner and are native to Bitcoin.
+Each SD₿ has its own Layer-1 address, allowing users to monitor their SD₿ holdings at any time using their preferred Bitcoin block explorer.
+This native integration with Bitcoin ensures seamless interaction with the Bitcoin ecosystem.

 For more detailed design information, refer to [Bitcoin-Native Assets](../introduction/design-principles.md#bitcoin-native-assets).